lancechincodes/portfolio/README.md

 ## Challenges 💪
-Manipulating flexbox and using media queries were major hurdles I had to manuever.
-However, after persistence and trial and error, I am much more confident in my abilities with both and am proud of the vision that I brought to life.
+Manipulating flexbox and media queries were difficult challenges yet so important to my growth as a developer.
+As simple as centering divs sound, I struggled with placing elements on the page where I intended them to be.
+However, after great persistence and trial and error, I am much more confident in both positioning elements correctly and adjusting them in mobile, tablet, laptop, and monitor perspectives.

+## What's Next 🏁
+Although the first version is complete, the marathon continues and so does my portfolio.
+For future improvements, I will implement more interactions on the homepage, a section for demoing deployed projects, and an "Our Innovative World" blog that scopes out the latest and greatest technology.
 ## Reflection 🙌
 I thoroughly enjoyed building this project!
-While it certainly wasn't easy, it helped me reinforce the relationship between CSS, HTML, and JavaScript to create interactive and responsive webpages.
-I hope you enjoy the finished product and thanks again for checking it out!
+While not easy, it served as an amazing instructor – teaching me how CSS, HTML, and JavaScript are used collaboratively to create interactive and responsive webpages, the importance of git version control, and to approach challenges with an optimstic mindset.
+I hope you enjoyed my portfolio and feel free to leave me feedback!

 ## Connect With Me 👥
 <p align="left">